A finite element method for the quasiclassical theory of superconductivity: Results

 In the results presented here we use $x_\mathrm{center} = 45\xi_0$, at the center of the channel, and $w_\mathrm{Groove} = \sqrt{0.2} \xi_0$.
 With these parameters the impurity concentration has a smooth Gaussian profile over a characteristic scale of roughly $10 \xi_0$ around $x_0$.
 For impurity concentrations, we choose $\Gamma_0 = 5\cdot10^{-4} \pi \kb \tc$ and $\Gamma_\mathrm{peak} = 0.05 \pi \kb \tc$, corresponding to a normal-state mean free path of $\ell_0 = 2000 \xi_0$ and $\ell_\mathrm{peak} = 20 \xi_0$, respectively.
 Unless noted otherwise, all results below are for a temperature of $T = 0.7 \tc$.

-The reduced mean free path in the groove results in a suppression of the order parameter by around twenty percent in the impurity region in the center of the channel, compared to the case without an impurity profile, seen in Fig.~\ref{fig:Delta_noFlow}.
+The reduced mean free path in the groove results in a suppression of the order parameter by around twenty percent in the dirty region in the center of the channel already in equilibrium, as compared to the case without an impurity concentration profile, see in Fig.~\ref{fig:Delta_noFlow}.
 Note also that the order parameter is, in both cases, partially suppressed at the tilted edges in the transition area between the wide contact and the narrow channel a result of the partially pair-breaking nature of the walls there.

 We now enforce a constant boundary current density of $j_x = j_\mathrm{b} = 0.01 j_0$ at the left and right edges of the system.
 Upon a self-consistent calculation, the current that is flowing in the $x$ direction from the left reservoir gets spatially focused to flow into the narrow channel.